Reki43/assignment-3-part-2/README.md

-# Assignment 3: Configuring Nginx & UFW
+# Assignment 3

-## Introduction

-This assignment will teach you how to set up a Bash script to generate a static index.html file containing system information.
-The script will run automatically every day at 5:00 AM using a systemd service and timer.
-The HTML document created by this script will be hosted by an nginx web server on your Arch Linux droplet, which will aslo be using a ufw firewall setup to help secure your server.
+This guide demonstrates how to set up and configure an Nginx web server across two main parts.
+[Part 1](#configuring-nginx--ufw) covers creating a system user, automating system information generation with systemd, and securing the server with UFW firewall.
+[Part 2](#configuring-nginx-and-a-load-balancer-on-digitalocean-droplets) extends the configuration to implement load balancing across multiple DigitalOcean droplets and setting up a file server.
+Both sections include step-by-step instructions for implementation and security best practices.

 ## Table of Contents